thiagokokada/i3pyblocks/docs/creating-a-new-block.rst

     ^C

-To handle mouse clicks, there is a similar method called :meth:`~i3pyblocks.blocks.base.Block.click_handler` that you can implement. in a similar way.
+To handle mouse clicks, there is a similar method called :meth:`~i3pyblocks.blocks.base.Block.click_handler` that you can implement in a similar way.

 .. _`Unix signal`:
     https://en.wikipedia.org/wiki/Signal_(IPC)